|Average Salary||Avg. Hourly Wage|

-These calculations can be quite complex since they have to consider the type of the panel and the surrounding terrain.
+These calculations can be quite complex since they have to consider the type of panel and the surrounding terrain.

 For example, trees can shade cells during particular seasons and affect the positioning of the panels in summer versus winter.

-They may also use bucket trucks, lifts, or ladders to access elevated panels.
+Also, while at work, they can use bucket trucks, lifts, or ladders to access elevated panels.

 Industrial Solar Installations

 Solar power technicians can work for power companies that install multi-acre panel arrays on open terrains.

 Even though they can access the panels a lot easier, they need to use different wiring procedures at such installation.

 They also need to use transformers to get the voltage to the right level so it matches the electrical grid that it will be attached to.